Management, Policy, and Administration

 Anita Khandelwal, Director

-Anita Khandelwal, the director of DPD, was appointed to a four-year term by the County Executive in October 2018 and confirmed by the County Council in November 2018.
-Before becoming the director, Anita served as DPD's deputy director and policy director, identifying systemic issues and criminal legal policies in need of reform, drafting internal policies to encourage best practices, providing ethics counsel, bargaining union contracts, and more.
-Anita has been a public defender since 2008, when she became a staff attorney at was then called The Defender Association, now a division within DPD.
+Anita Khandelwal, director of the department, was appointed to a four-year term by the County Executive in October 2018, then reappointed in 2022.
+During her tenure, she managed the department during a global pandemic that profoundly affected the criminal legal system, navigating those challenges with a focus on the rights of DPD's client and the health and safety of both clients and staff.
+She has also partnered with several community-based organizations in an effort to reduce the reach and impact of a system that disproportionately harms poor, marginalized, and BIPOC communities.
+Under her leadership, the department played a key role in the passage of a law that ensures youth can access counsel prior to a custodial interrogation or a search; led statewide efforts to fundamentally transform dependency law in the state; developed a litigation and amicus strategy that has advanced the rights of our clients; developed a legislative strategy to mitigate the harms of the criminal legal system; and strengthened our post-conviction work, helping to reduce egregiously long prison sentences.
+Anita has been engaged in public defense since 2008, when she became a staff attorney at was then called The Defender Association, now a division within DPD.
 She was a Soros Justice Advocacy Fellow, a civil rights fellow at Relman & Dane in Washington, D.C., and a fellow in the Washington Leadership Institute.
 She clerked for Judge Dolores Sloviter, Third Circuit Court of Appeals, and Judge Wayne Justice, Western District of Texas.
 Anita attended Yale University for her undergraduate work, graduating with distinction in both anthropology and history, and obtained her JD from Yale Law School.

 Gordon Hill, Deputy Director